What is TEMPEST? And why should you be concerned about it?

 You can purchase TEMPEST hardened electronic equipment designed to eliminate the unintended emissions.

 Another solution is to protect the space where the equipment operates.
-This can be done by using architectural RF (Radio Frequency) shielding materials such as RF window film, rFoil or RF paints to attenuate the signals.
+This can be done by using architectural RF (Radio Frequency) IR (Infrared) shielding materials such as RF window film, rFoil or RF paints to attenuate the signals.